weberkai/msx-tape-read/README.md

     perl msx-tape-read baud=1230 hi=2460 lo=1230 window=welch MSX.wav

 You should have 6 files now each one corresponding to the data inside each tape block.

+I've compared the results with the MSX game Avenger and the data match!

+Mystery solved, case closed.